Serruhb/InvoicingProcessImprovementWithAirtable/README.md

 	* No code needed for contracts fed into Airtable **Issues**
     * Adding 5 more additional contract types (using only low code methods)
-    * Updating reports manual and still prone to major errors
+    * Updating reports manually are still prone to major errors

 ## **Inv_Proc_V.2.2**
 November 2020